goldfirere/singletons/README.md

 -------------------

 Function promotion allows to generate type-level equivalents of term-level definitions.
-Almost all Haskell source constructs are supported -- see last section of this README for a full list.
+Almost all Haskell source constructs are supported -- see the "Supported Haskell constructs" section of this README for a full list.

-Promoted definitions are usually generated by calling `promote` function:
+Promoted definitions are usually generated by calling the `promote` function:

 ```haskell
 $(promote [d|